tendermint/fundraising/x/fundraising/spec/02_state.md

 type BaseAuction struct {
-	Id                    uint64            // id of the auction Type                  AuctionType       // the auction type; currently FixedPrice and English are supported AllowedBidders        []AllowedBidder   // the bidders who are allowed to bid for the auction Auctioneer            string            // the owner of the auction SellingReserveAddress string            // the reserve account to collect selling coins from the auctioneer PayingReserveAddress  string            // the reserve account to collect paying coins from the bidders StartPrice            sdk.Dec           // the starting price for the auction SellingCoin           sdk.Coin          // the selling coin for the auction PayingCoinDenom       string            // the denom that the auctioneer receives to raise funds VestingReserveAddress string            // the reserve account that releases the accumulated paying coins based on the schedules
+	Id                    uint64            // id of the auction Type                  AuctionType       // the auction type; currently FixedPrice and English are supported AllowedBidders        []AllowedBidder   // the bidders who are allowed to bid Auctioneer            string            // the owner of the auction SellingReserveAddress string            // the reserve account to collect selling coins from the auctioneer PayingReserveAddress  string            // the reserve account to collect paying coins from the bidders StartPrice            sdk.Dec           // the starting price
-	VestingSchedules      []VestingSchedule // the vesting schedules for the auction WinningPrice          sdk.Dec           // the winning price of the auction NumberWinningBidders    uint64       // current number of winning bidders
+	MinBidPrice           sdk.Dec           // the minimum bid price that bidders must provide SellingCoin           sdk.Coin          // the selling amount of coin PayingCoinDenom       string            // the denom that the auctioneer receives to raise funds VestingReserveAddress string            // the reserve account that releases the accumulated paying coins based on the schedules
-	RemainingSellingCoin         sdk.Coin          // the remaining amount of coin to sell StartTime             time.Time         // the start time of the auction EndTimes               []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status }
+	VestingSchedules      []VestingSchedule // the vesting schedules for the auction WinningPrice          sdk.Dec           // the winning price of the auction NumberWinningBidders  uint64            // current number of winning bidders RemainingSellingCoin  sdk.Coin          // the remaining amount of coin to sell StartTime             time.Time         // the start time of the auction EndTimes              []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status }